Sima Zhao: Early life

 Sima Zhao was born in 211, as the second-born son of Sima Yi and his wife Zhang Chunhua, younger only to Sima Shi.
+(Note: Sima Zhao's biography in Book of Jin recorded that he was a younger full-brother of Sima Shi.
+Of Sima Yi's sons, only Sima Shi (first), Sima Liang (fourth) and Sima Lun (ninth) had their birth orders explicitly recorded in Book of Jin.)
 As his father was an important Wei official, Sima Zhao himself climbed up the ranks of officials fairly rapidly.
 Due to his father's achievements in destroying the warlord Gongsun Yuan, he was created a Marquess of Xincheng (Note: Fang’s note 4.5 of Jiaping 5; Xincheng was the site of Sima Yi’s famous victory over the traitorous Meng Da, so this place likely held special significance to the Sima family.) in 238 towards the end of the year.
-Around 240, he was made the General of the Gentlemen of the Agriculture Colonies (典農中郎將).
+Around 240, he was made the General of the Gentlemen of the Agriculture Colonies of Luoyang (洛阳典農中郎將).
+(Note: Sima Zhao took on this post after the lavish spending and construction spree of Cao Rui, who died in January 239.
+Zhao reduced the populace's taxation and allowed them to go about their agricultural activities without interruption; this earned him adulation.
+His cousin Sima Wang also held this position, possibly succeeding Zhao when the latter became a Cavalier Attendant-in-Ordinary.)
 A year later, around 241, he was appointed as Cavalier Attendant-in-Ordinary (散騎常侍).
 In March 244, he partook in Cao Shuang's disastrous campaign against Shu, where he managed to drive off a night-raid on his camp led by Shu forces.
-Despite the ultimate failure of the campaign, he was promoted to the rank of Consultant Gentleman (a position typically regarded as a placeholder, in which he himself was kept for over five years, which was likely bestowed upon him by Cao Shuang and his group so that he would be kept from further political advancement).
+Despite the ultimate failure of the campaign, he was promoted to the rank of Consultant Gentleman.
+(Note: a position typically regarded as a placeholder, in which he himself was kept for over five years, which was likely bestowed upon him by Cao Shuang and his group so that he would be kept from further political advancement.)